 Should You Get a Travel Loan?

 The world’s most famous travel destinations may be intriguing, but many are also expensive to reach.
-Unless you have a huge stash of airline miles and travel points, you will likely need to pay for airfare and some sort of lodging—even if you choose a hostel or something cheap.
+Unless you have a huge stash of airline miles and travel points, you will likely need to pay for airfare and lodging—even if you choose a hostel or something cheap.
 And, even then, you’ll still need to cover food, activities, and transportation costs like taxis and trains.
-At the end of the day, these expenses and others make travel a privilege not many can afford without outside help.
+These expenses and others make travel a privilege not many can afford without outside help.

 Not surprisingly, many aspiring travelers borrow the money they need to see the world.
 Typically, they do so via either a personal loan or a credit card, although they may also borrow money from family and friends.